Normation/rudder/README.md

   - __50_techniques__: this directory contains Techniques, which are the know-how of configuring a services
   - __60_services__: this directory contains the configurations of services, with parameters and conditions.
 This level is specific for each organisation.

-Each level contains at least 3 subfolders:

-  1. __ncf__: the files shipped with the framework
-  2. __local__: local imlementation, organisation specific.
-This folder is always ignored in git
-  3. __d-c__: extension point for the framework, for the Design-Center

 Each level uses items from the lower level (lower number) or from its own level.